simonguest/protractor-compass/README.md

 ### Tables

-Compass is also designed to make it simple to write tests that test values in tables:
+Compass is also designed to make it simple to write tests that work with tables:

 ```js
 compass.navigate('/')